 Set in 1887 on a spacious English estate in the (fictitious) village of Five Oaks, Black Beauty was based loosely on the classic children’s novel by Anna Sewell.

-Predictably for a children’s TV show, the kids would get involved in all kinds of dangerous situations, but Beauty was always there to lend a helping hoof, and with a whisper from Vicky he would gallop off to get help.
+Predictably for a children’s TV show, the kids would get involved in all kinds of dangerous situations, but Beauty – smarter than the average horse – was always there to lend a helping hoof, and with a whisper from Vicky he would gallop off to get help.

 The series never quite fell into the ‘I think he wants us to follow him’ tradition of animal heroism, though the pacy half-hour format could make some endings seem slightly convenient.